XcalableMP/manual/en/python.rst

    // other work
    job.wait()

-xmp.wait() guarantees completion of XMP program.
+xmp.wait() guarantees completion of the XMP program.